This post may contain affiliate links. Please read my disclosure.

 Ingredient Notes

-- Honey - adds sweetness which offsets some of the acidity.
+- Honey - Adds sweetness which offsets some of the acidity.
 You can also use sugar or maple syrup.

-- Yogurt - adds that creaminess you expect as well as some added fat.
+- Yogurt - Adds that creaminess you expect as well as some added fat.
 Greek yogurt, coconut milk or heavy cream can be substituted.

-- Vanilla extract - enhances the flavor of the orange creamsicles.
+- Vanilla extract - Enhances the flavor of the orange creamsicles.

 Step-by-Step Photos